-It’s been six months since we were last here in Germany and just over two weeks since we came back.
+It’s been six months since we were last here in Germany and just over two weeks since we came back to Germany.
 In the time since we’ve been back, the cultural differences between England vs Germany have hit me all over again!
 Before I go on, I must preface this by saying that we (as a family) like Germany.
 We love a lot about the part we’re in at least!

 The other parts of Germany I’ve visited in the past, I can’t remember clearly enough as I was very young.
 This also means that everything we say here is from the perspective of having lived in one part only.
 What we say in this post is only meant as a set of observations, even though a lot of them may come off as sounding rather harsh 🙂

 The England vs Germany debate has been frequent here at home, naturally and also funny as we each defend both sides alternately and sometimes lose track of which side we’re supporting!

 German efficiency is true.
 Just don’t apply it to the transport system.
 Cancellations are the order of the day.
 Get ready to be amazed by delays and cancellations, often with zero communication as to the occurence.
 If you don’t plan ahead to arrive at a destination way in advance, prepare to be shocked.
 This applies to buses, trains, and flights (oh Lord! don’t get me started on the number of nights lost on cancelled flights from German airlines – no apologies from the airlines whatsoever).
 The interesting thing is that most Germans, from my limited knowledge and experience as we speak no German, don’t seem frazzled when a delay or cancellation occurs.
 Come to the UK and you’ll know what “pissed off” really means if there is a train delay.
 All sorts of expletives flying around with grunts…